OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-wifi-hotspot-scanner.md

 **Skill Level:** Intermediate

 **Time Required:** 10 minutes

+// TODO: try to freshen up this section 'we will then' is repeated 4x

 Using the Power Dock, you will be able to use your Omega out in the world without needing a USB power supply.
 We will then scan any WiFi networks in range using a `ubus` call.
 Then we will retrieve location data from the GPS Expansion also via `ubus`.
 We will then sort the networks by signal strength, then display the 6 networks with the strongest signal on the OLED Expansion.